-The ISLA224P12 is very flexible and can be designed into a wide variety of systems.
-A serial peripheral interface (SPI) port allows access to its extensive configurability as well as provides digital control over various analog parameters such as input gain and offset.
-Digital output data is presented in selectable LVDS or CMOS formats in half-width, double data rate (DDR).
+A serial peripheral interface (SPI) port allows for extensive configurability, as well as fine control of various parameters such as gain and offset.

+Digital output data is presented in selectable LVDS or CMOS formats.
+The ISLA222P is available in a 72 lead QFN package with an exposed paddle.
 Operating from a 1.8V supply, performance is specified over the full industrial temperature range (-40 °C to +85 °C).